-The course satisfies academic requirements for admission to practice to the same extent as a full-time course.
+The course satisfies academic requirements for admission to practice.
 The course is not intended as an alternative for students in a position to undertake full-time study.
 Students may be admitted to the part-time course only if they have been able to satisfy the Faculty that their special circumstances preclude full-time study and that their previous experience and/or study make it appropriate to admit them to part-time study.